 Davidson in Washington offers you the opportunity to gain real-world government internship experience within the nation's capital, while you simultaneously obtain course credit for a political seminar taught by a Davidson political science professor.

-A program with a long-standing and notable history within Davidson College, the program has two full-course credit components-a political science seminar and a government internship.
+An eight-week program with a long-standing and notable history within Davidson College, the program has two full-course credit components-a political science seminar and a government internship.
+It is offered every summer.

 The nature of the seminar is determined by the professor, who resides in the Washington area for the duration of the program.
 Past seminars have dealt with American politics, international politics, comparative politics, and political theory.
 The seminar is a "regular" Davidson College course; you receive a letter grade and full course credit.